joomla/accessibility/docs/tutorials/assistive-technologies.md

 Allows users, with limited or no arm and hand fine motor control, control their computers, through means, other than a standard keyboard or pointing device.
 Examples include smaller or larger keyboards, joysticks, trackballs, foot pedals, eye-gaze pointing devices, head pointers, sip-and-puff systems controlled by breathing and other special input devices.

 ### Braille displays
 A hardware that provides access to information on a computer screen, by electronically raising and lowering different combinations of pins in braille cells.
-A braille display can show up to 80 characters from the screen and is refreshable.
+A braille display can show up to 80 characters.
+It is refreshable.
 Using braille display, blind people can navigate through the computer’s desktop, create and edit documents, and browse the Internet.

 ## Further reading
 * [Assistive Technology: a video tour of accessibility](http://lab.dotjay.com/notes/assistive-technology/videos/)